At a Glance

-Khaled Abd el Ghabar Mohammed Othman is a Yemeni refugee who has been detained in Guantánamo for over eight years.
-His case is one of many where the government and habeas counsel have been in an ongoing dispute over the ability to have direct access to detainees to assess whether they in fact want to be represented by counsel.
+Khaled Abd el Ghabar Mohammed Othman is a Yemeni refugee who was detained at Guantánamo for over eight years.
+His case was one of many where the government and habeas counsel have been in an ongoing dispute over the ability to have direct access to detainees to assess whether they in fact want to be represented by counsel.

 Othman v.
 Obama was a petition for habeas corpus filed on behalf of Khaled Abd el Ghabar Mohammed Othman by his family members in Yemen as “next friends” (the traditional mode of challenging detention by the executive when the detainee has no way to contact counsel directly because he is held incommunicado from the outside world).

 After the Supreme Court’s decision in Boumediene v.
 Bush, the government continued to fight bitterly to deny lawyers access to detainees who had not previously met with habeas counsel.
 The government demanded that after two attempted meetings—whether or not the detainee and lawyer managed to meet—counsel submit signed authorizations from the detainees empowering the attorneys to proceed with the cases.
 Most Guantanamo detainees had been asked for years to sign statements handed to them by interrogators, rendering many of them naturally suspicious of American attorneys asking them to do the same thing with an unfamiliar legal form after two meetings.